-USD has and/or will apply for state authorization, when necessary, from those states where it conducts activities such as delivery of online courses, placement for field experiences (internships, clinical rotations, practicums, etc.), academic and athletic recruiting, marketing, etc.
+USD has and/or will apply for state authorization, when necessary, from those states where it conducts activities such as delivery of online courses, placement for field experiences, academic and athletic recruiting, marketing, etc.

-South Dakota is a member state of the State Authorization Reciprocity Agreement (SARA) and USD is a SARA institutional member.
-As such, the University of South Dakota is authorized to deliver online education and perform certain educational activities in each of the member states of the reciprocity agreement (49 states, the District of Columbia, Puerto Rico, and the US Virgin Islands are members of SARA as of November 14, 2019).
+South Dakota is a member state of the National Council for State Authorization Reciprocity Agreement (NC-SARA) and USD is an institutional member of SARA.
+As such, the University of South Dakota is authorized to deliver online education and perform certain educational activities in each of the member states of the reciprocity agreement (49 states, the District of Columbia, Puerto Rico, and the US Virgin Islands are members of SARA as of January 27, 2020).
 The agreement also requires specific permission to perform certain educational activities in another state, US Territory, on an Indian Reservation, on a military installation, or in some countries other than the United States.

 Complete Withdrawal Form (use this form if dropping all your courses, within the 100% refund period.
 Use this form even if you are registered for one class and are withdrawing from that class or all classes.)